scriptnull/docsv2/sources/tutorials/pipelines/samplePipeline.md

 1. From the Shippable dashboard, go to the Subscription where you forked both repositories
 1. Follow instructions on the Pipelines page to [seed your pipeline](../../pipelines/gettingStarted/#seedPipeline).
-1. Go to the SPOG pill menu of your Pipelines tab and voila!
-You should see your pipeline there:
+1. Voila!
+You should see your pipeline in the Single Pane of Glass:

 <img src="../../images/pipelines/seedSamplePipeline.png" alt="Shippable Continuous Integration and Delivery" style="width:1000px;"/>